 - 1 can tomato paste

 - 1 teaspoon dried oregano

 - 1/4 cup chopped cilantro

-Cut jalapenos in half, discard ribs and seeds and chop finely to make 1 cup.
+Cut jalapeños in half, discard ribs and seeds, and chop finely to make 1 cup.

 In a large, heavy nonreactive saucepan combine everything except the cilantro and bring to a boil.

-Meanwhile, fill a boiling water bath canner about two-thirds full with hot water - bring to just below a boil and keep it hot.
+Meanwhile, fill a boiling water bath canner about two-thirds full with hot water.
+Bring to just below a boil and keep it hot.
 Wash and rinse canning jars and bands.
 A few minutes before filling the jars, bring a pot of water to a boil, boil new lids for 5 minutes, turn off heat, and leave the lids in the water to use right away.

 Using a funnel, fill each jar with hot salsa, leaving a 1/4-inch headspace, cover with lids, and screw on bands firmly without forcing.